codefellows/setup-guide/system-setup/10-ohmyzsh.md

 `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

-> **NOTE:** If any warnings or errors occur, be sure to complete what is being suggested or get help.
+> **NOTE:** You may get a questions asking if you want to update your terminal to `zsh`.
+Say `yes` to this.
+If any warnings or errors occur, be sure to complete what is being suggested or get help.

 ## Bookmark